 - Security of information, databases, data history, and servers

 - Protection of web applications from future attacks

 While preparing and planning for security tests, a developer can take the following approaches:

-4. Testing Tool Identification: All testing tools can’t be executed manually; the developer needs to identify the relevant tools to test the software.
+- Testing Tool Identification: All software security testing tools for web applications; the developer needs to identify the relevant tools to test the software.

-Security tests are evolving constantly.
+Security tests are continually evolving.
 The most common types of software security tests used just a few years ago, might not be much effective today.
 Let’s take a look at the different types of security tests that are relevant in the current times.
-Most of the times a number of testing types are followed simultaneously.
+Most of the time a number of web application security testing types are followed simultaneously.

 1. Static Code Analysis: This is the oldest type of approach and the first type of security testing most developers performs.
 This test can be performed manually, and developers can read through the code to find any potential security flaw.

 2. Compliance Testing: It’s important for software to meet a client’s predefined policies.
 To ensure this, a compliance test is run.
 Compliance tests analyze a piece of software by comparing the software with the actual configurations that are considered safe.